Anthony O’Toole works at the intersection of food, culture, tourism and place.

 aot-action-8.jpg

-Work featured in
+Proud to be featured in

-Anthony works across projects in a flexible and considered way — responding to what each brief, place or partnership requires.
+Anthony works across projects in a flexible and considered way, responding to what each brief, place or partnership requires.

 He may be engaged to:

-• design food, hospitality and tourism experiences
+• Design food, hospitality and tourism experiences

 Advisor.
 Researcher.
 Connector.